The Alabama Community College Leadership Academy

 As part of the seminars, Academy participants learn from nationally recognized community college educational leaders, University of Alabama faculty and administrators, as well as experts in the State of Alabama.
 The Academy includes local site visits where participants have the opportunity to interact with Alabama community college presidents, state leaders, and members of the Alabama Community College System.

 The Academy consists of five sessions, beginning with a session at The University of Alabama’s Bryant Conference Center in Tuscaloosa.
-In addition, four 1 and 1/2 day sessions will be held throughout the year.
-Registration for the 2020-2021 cohort will begin in late summer.
+In addition, four one day and 1/2 day sessions will be held throughout the year.
+Dates for the 2023-2024 cohort will be announced at a later date.